AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: Related WORK

 \subsection{Multispectral Pedestrian Dataset}

 In recent years, many multispectral pedestrian detection datasets have been proposed.
 Both CVC-14\cite{gonzalez2016pedestrian} and FLIR are multispectral datasets proposed for automated driving pedestrian detection tasks.
 However, the visible and infrared image pairs in these two datasets are not well aligned spatially and temporally.
 The KAIST\cite{hwang2015multispectral} dataset provides well-aligned picture pairs, annotated pedestrian occlusions, and is now widely used for multispectral pedestrian detection tasks.
 However, its original data sampling rate is too high, resulting in little variation in consecutive frame images, thus requiring data cleaning when in use.
+Furthermore, the KAIST dataset lacks a quantitative definition for the annotation of the degree of occlusion.
 In addition to the above dataset in driving angle, LLVIP is a well-aligned multispectral dataset in surveillance angle.
 Most of the images in the LLVIP dataset are collected from a medium distance, so the dataset lacks small-target pedestrian.
 The $\text{M}^3\text{FD}$ dataset\cite{liu2022target} covers four major scenarios with various environments, having a wide range of pixel variations.
-Since some of these scenarios are not driving scenarios, such as in the woods and on grass, the authors call it a "multiplication" angle.
 However, this also results in a low number of pedestrians in the data.

 In addition to this, we find that the density of "effective" person (defined as pedestrians with a height higher than 35 pixels) in the dataset in the driving view are all relatively low.
 Tab.\ref{tab:compare_dataset} shows the details of these datasets and our proposed SMOD dataset.
-In order to avoid the above disadvantages of existing datasets, we propose the SMOD dataset.
-We compare the effective pedestrian density (the average number of "effective" person per image) in these datasets in Tab.\ref{tab:compare_dataset} to characterize the abundance of pedestrians included in the dataset captured in our campus scene.
+As shown in Table 1, the SMOD dataset with dense "effective" person objects contains a large number of campus road scenes with complex occlusions, and we therefore perform fine-grained annotations on the occluded objects.
+This facilitates the validation of the robustness and adaptability of the pedestrian detection model.